emptymalei/deep-learning/dl/time-series/timeseries-data.data-augmentation.md

 We can slice a series into small segments.
 With the slices, we can perform different operations to create new series.

-- Window Slicing (**WS**): In a classification task, we can take the slices from the original series and assign the same class label to the slice.[@Le_Guennec2016-zi] The slices can also be interpolated to match the length of the original series.[@Iwana2020-oc]
+- Window Slicing (**WS**): In a classification task, we can take the slices from the original series and assign the same class label to the slice [@Le_Guennec2016-zi].
+The slices can also be interpolated to match the length of the original series [@Iwana2020-oc].
-- Permutation: We take the slices and permute them to form a new series.[@Um2017-oq]
+- Permutation: We take the slices and permute them to form a new series [@Um2017-oq].
 - Moving Block Bootstrapping (**MBB**): First, we remove the trend and seasonability.
 Then we draw blocks of fixed length from the residual of the series until the desired length of the series is met.
-Finally, we combine the newly formed residual with trend and seasonality to form a new series.[@Bergmeir2016-eh]
+Finally, we combine the newly formed residual with trend and seasonality to form a new series [@Bergmeir2016-eh].

 #### Warping

 Both the time scale and magnitude can be warped.
 For example,

-- Time Warping: We distort time intervals by taking a range of data points and upsample or downsample it[@Wen2020-ez].
+- Time Warping: We distort time intervals by taking a range of data points and upsample or downsample it [@Wen2020-ez].
 - Magnitude Warping: the magnitude of the time series is rescaled.

 ### Series Mixing

 Another class of data augmentation methods is mixing the series.
-For example, we take two randomly drawn series and average them using DTW Barycenter Averaging (**DBA**).[@Petitjean2011-sj] (DTW, dynamic time warping, is an algorithm to calculate the distance between sequential datasets by matching the data points on each of the series.[@Petitjean2011-sj; @Hewamalage2019-tv]) To augment a dataset, we can choose from a list of strategies:[@Bandara2020-yp; @Forestier2017-uk]
+For example, we take two randomly drawn series and average them using DTW Barycenter Averaging (**DBA**) [@Petitjean2011-sj].
+(DTW, dynamic time warping, is an algorithm to calculate the distance between sequential datasets by matching the data points on each of the series [@Petitjean2011-sj; @Hewamalage2019-tv].)
+To augment a dataset, we can choose from a list of strategies [@Bandara2020-yp; @Forestier2017-uk]:

 - Average All series using different sets of weights to create new synthetic series.
 - Average Selected series based on some strategies.
-For example, Forestier et al proposed choosing an initial series and combining it with its nearest neighbors.[@Forestier2017-uk]
+For example, Forestier et al proposed choosing an initial series and combining it with its nearest neighbors [@Forestier2017-uk].
-- Average Selected with Distance is Average Selected but neighbors that are far from the initial series are down-weighted.@Forestier2017-uk]
+- Average Selected with Distance is Average Selected but neighbors that are far from the initial series are down-weighted [@Forestier2017-uk].

 Some other similar methods are